alphalemon/alphalemon-docs/add-custom-block.rst

     Configuration format (yml, xml, php, or annotation) [annotation]:

-Now you are asked for the App-Block description
+Now you are asked for the App-Block description, which is the one displayed in the contextual menu used to add a block to page:

 .. code-block:: text